dzcode-io/dzcode.io/web/README.md

 ## Folder structure

-The app is split main folders inside `./src`:
+The app is split into main folders inside `./src`:

 - `./components`: reusable React components
 - `./pages`
 - `./redux`: contains slices (reducers and actions), and async actions

-then there are additional folders:
+Then there are additional folders:

-- `./utils`: misc code
+- `./utils`: miscellaneous code
 - `./assets`: non-code files
 - `_*` folders: boilerplate code

 ## State management

-We use Redux Tool Kit, but only the "Redux" part, please check their docs.
+We use Redux Toolkit, but only the "Redux" part.
+Please check their documentation.

 ## Run e2e locally

-Make **sure** you already ran `npm run dev:all` at the root of the repo, then in a separate terminal run:
+Make **sure** you have already run `npm run dev:all` at the root of the repo, then in a separate terminal run:

 ```sh
 npm run e2e:dev
 ```

-**Note:** if the readme is still unclear, please create a PR with your suggested changes/additions
+**Note:** If the README is still unclear, please create a PR with your suggested changes/additions.